 Professor, Department of Psychiatry and Neuroscience and Associate Chair for Research, Department of Psychiatry, University of Alberta

-Healthscope Chair of Psychiatry, Director of the Professorial Unit at The Melbourne Clinic, and Director of International Unit, Department of Psychiatry, University of Melbourne
+Healthscope Chair of Psychiatry and Director of the International Unit, Department of Psychiatry, St. Vincent’s Hospital and the University of Melbourne, Australia

 - Advisory Board